polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS trainer guide - SAP HANA on Azure.md

          -   ASCS/ERS Prod and QA: these two clusters contain active VM instances residing in Availability Zone 1 and standby VM instances residing in Availability Zone 2.

          -   Application Prod and QA: PAS for each environment resides in Availability Zone 1 and AAS for each environment resides in Availability Zone 2.
-Clustering is not used in this case since high availability is built-into the the PAS and AAS functionality.
+Clustering is not used in this case since high availability is built-into the PAS and AAS functionality.

          -   HANA Prod and QA: these two clusters contain active VM instances residing in Availability Zone 1 and standby VM instances residing in Availability Zone 2, with HANA Synchronous replication between nodes of each cluster.
 Clustering is implemented by using Pacemaker.
 The Pacemaker-based cluster relies on the STONITH Block Device (SBD) daemon fencing (with the iSCSI Target-based SBD VM residing in the Management subnet of the hub virtual network in Availability Zone 3).